trueos/sysadm/README.md

 Official repo for PC-BSD's sysadm middleware WebSocket & REST server

-This middleware acts as the core for controlling a PC-BSD or FreeBSD system either locally or remotely via WebSockets or REST.
+This middleware acts as the core for controlling a PC-BSD or FreeBSD <br />
+system either locally or remotely via WebSockets or REST.

 ### Required Qt Modules